01023057530/Churn-Customer/README.md

-# NEURONETIX Company
-# Abdelghafor's Hackaton ML Engineer Project
+# NEURONETIX Abdelghafor's Hackaton ML Engineer Project
 # Churn_Customer

 This project focuses on analyzing customer behavior in the telecom industry to predict